The faculties of the University of Würzburg

 Comprising 10 faculties Julius-Maximilians-Universität (JMU) is big enough to offer a broad and innovative range of subjects, yet not too big to be impersonal.

-Human & Social Sciences
+Human and Social Sciences

 Economics and Law